‘Oh Christmas tree, Oh Christmas tree’

 And where does this all go?
 Just because you put it in the bin, does not mean it just disappears.
 All this waste ends up in landfill!

-12,000 tonnes of the total waste will be the 8 million Christmas Trees which people have bought specifically for the period.
+8 million Christmas Trees will be thrown away which people have bought specifically for Christmas.

-14 per cent of people will even be binning their fake Christmas tree
+Around 14% of people will also bin their fake Christmas tree

-Approximately 100 million black bags full of packaging from toys and gifts are discarded.
+Approximately 100 million black bags full of wrapping from gifts and toys are put into general waste bins.

 So how can we all improve these devastating statistics?
 And where do you start?